A multiple criteria methodology for priority based portfolio selection: Introduction

-Moreover, for the sake of having an integrated vision, the potential actions should not be considered in isolation, but as parts of a comprehensive program to be evaluated in its totality.
+Moreover, in view of an integrated vision, feasible actions should not be considered as isolated but as parts of a comprehensive and unique program to be evaluated in its totality.
 The output of the decision will be the definition of a portfolio of actions to implement.
-This suggests approaching the problem at hand in terms of portfolio decision analysis, which is point $2)$ in the list of characteristics of our methodology.
+This suggests to approach the problem at hand in terms of portfolio decision analysis, that is point $2)$ in the list of characteristics of our methodology.

-UNESCO requires a shared understanding of cultural heritage, which involves not only experts and policy makers, but also stakeholders and, in general, citizens, should be involved in the process of its enhancement and protection.
-This suggests adopting an interactive procedure for the decision problem, which is point $3)$ in the list of characteristics of our methodology.
+UNESCO requires the shared understanding of cultural heritage, which requires that, not only specialists and policy makers, but also stakeholders and, more in general, citizens, should be involved in its process of enhancement and protection.
+This suggests to adopt an interactive procedure for the decision problem, that is point $3)$ in the list of characteristics of our methodology.

-For all sites inscribed in the World Heritage List, UNESCO requires a management plan with the identification and allocation of the necessary resources.
-However, optimizing and collecting the resources necessary for the management plan of sites that include a complex and big area, such as a historic centre, is often quite problematic.
-In the case of Naples, the problem is exacerbated because the local authorities (often the principal owners) do not have enough resources for preserving a huge cultural heritage.
+For all sites inscribed in the World Heritage List, UNESCO requires a management plan with the identification and allocation of necessary resources.
+However, optimizing and collecting the resources necessary for the management plan of sites that include a complex and big area as a historic centre is often quite problematic.
+In case of Naples, the problem is exacerbated because the local authorities (often the principal owners) do not have enough resources for preserving huge cultural heritage.
 This requires an accurate, specific, and selective prioritization of actions in order to distinguish those that are deferrable from those ones requiring a prompt intervention.
-This suggests defining these priorities with a well established sorting procedure that has to be integrated in the selection of the optimal portfolio of action, which is point $4)$ in the list of characteristics for our methodology.
+This suggests to define these priorities with a well established sorting procedure that has to be combined in the selection of the optimal portfolio of action, that is point $4)$ in the list of characteristics for our methodology.
 In fact, this represents the most innovative contribution in the methodology we are proposing.